ikko/sym/docs/topics/12_example_use/index.md

 - `Symbol('hello')`: Creates a `Symbol` instance named 'hello'.
 Due to the interning mechanism, if 'hello' already exists, the existing instance is returned.
 - `s.world`: Utilizes the `SymbolNamespace` (`s`) for a more concise way to create a `Symbol` named 'world'.
 This is syntactic sugar for `Symbol('world')`.
 - `hello.add(world)`: Establishes a directed relationship from `hello` to `world`, making `world` a child of `hello`.
 If the relationship already exists, it's idempotent.
-- `print(hello.tree())`: Performs a depth-first traversal starting from `hello` and prints the names of all reachable symbols in a tree-like structure.
+- `print(hello.tree())`: Performs a depth-first traversal starting from `hello` and prints the names of all reachable syms in a tree-like structure.

 ### Diagram
 ```mermaid